makyo/peak-millenial/README.md

 Win conditions
 --------------

 You win if you max out two stats to 10 or your sanity reaches zero.
 Maybe then you'll actually be happy!
+The other players can keep playing to see who gets out last.

 Peak Millenial play test
 ========================